Skip to main content

 • music

-The music in the game is widely praised for its soothing, bright, and melodic qualities, enhancing the overall immersive experience.
-Many users appreciate the combination of relaxing background music and charming sound effects, which contribute to a calming atmosphere suitable for both children and adults.
-However, some noted a lack of music during gameplay, with only the main menu music being present.
+The music in the game is widely praised for its soothing and melodic qualities, enhancing the overall immersive experience.
+Many users find it relaxing and suitable for moments of meditation or storytime, with a charming soundtrack that complements the game's art style.
+However, some note a lack of variety, mentioning that music is limited primarily to the main menu.

 • “The audio elements, including soothing background music and pleasant sound effects, further enhance the immersive experience.”